haddocking/haddocking.github.io/education/molmod_online/docking.md

 First we need to find sequence homologues again.
 This time we will be running a [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi){:target="_blank"} search using Uniprot.
 We can come back to the entry from the homology modelling part where we looked up mouse MDM2 in [Uniprot](https://www.uniprot.org){:target="_blank"}.

 <a class="prompt prompt-info">
-Search for 'MDM2' in Uniprot and choose the mouse isoform.
+Search for 'MDM2' in UniProt and choose the mouse isoform.
 </a>

 A familiar page should appear with all the previously described information.
 Go directly to the **Sequences** section.
 The sequence that you see is a canonical sequence, which means that it is either the most prevalent, the most similar to orthologous sequences in other species or in absence of any information, the longest sequence.
 On the right side of the sequence there is a possibility to run a BLAST (Basic Local Alignment Search Tool) search.